Amazing MS PowerPoint Presentation

 Return the favor to your audience in a seamless manner.

 So, for instance, if you have a video from a particular site that you want to showcase in your PowerPoint presentation, you’d probably include a link on your slide and then open it up in a separate window.
-This can, however, be terribly distracting and it takes the focus away from your presentation.
+However, this can be distracting and takes the focus away from your presentation.

-With integration tools like LiveWeb, you can now seamlessly include the external video into your presentation, so it opens up in the same window (much like an embedded video), likewise with live feeds and other online media elements.
+With integration tools like LiveWeb, you can seamlessly include external video in your presentation.
+Hence, it opens up in the same window (much like an embedded video) with live feeds and other online media elements.
 This small tip can take the overall effect of your presentation to another level, much like an integrated webinar or a live demo.
 Nice!

-And that’s it, that’s the end of Part 1.
-These 2 simple yet potent suggestions are all you need to follow before you get your hands dirty with the actual PowerPoint Presentation.
-And you can do this easily with the PowerPoint hacks we give you below.
+And that’s it; that’s the end of Part 1.
+These two simple yet potent suggestions are all you must follow before you get your hands dirty with the actual PowerPoint Presentation.
+And you can do this easily with the PowerPoint hacks below.

 PART 2 – Office Powerpoint Hacks